strip - strip symbol table, debugging and line number information from an object file

 The strip command is used to remove a standard predefined set of sections from an ELF object file.
 To remove a user specified section by name, see mcs(1).

-The strip command is unable to modify core files.
+The strip command is unable to modify core files, or ancillary objects.